566134/testgit/Readme.txt

-Hello this is original file
+Hello this is original file .

+1st changes chekin.